dnanexus/dx-toolkit/src/python/doc/dxpy_bindings_intro.rst

 .. rubric:: Thread safety

 :mod:`dxpy.bindings` are designed for single threaded use, however, it is possible to use multiple threads on different bindings.
 For example, using two threads to modify an applet is not allowed, but using two threads to download two different files is allowed.
+Note that the Python multiprocessing library, in its default process pool mode, is incompatible with dxpy.
+In order to use that library, please employ the thread pool instead.